shaneutt/service-apis/site-src/v1alpha2/guides/multiple-ns.md

-Both of these Routes use the same Gateway attachment configuration which specifies `gateway/shared-gateway` in the `infra-ns` Namespace as the only Gateway that these Routes can attach with.
+Both of these Routes use the same Gateway attachment configuration which specifies `gateway/shared-gateway` in the `infra-ns` Namespace as the only Gateway that these Routes want to attach to.

 ```yaml
 {% include 'v1alpha2/cross-namespace-routing/site-route.yaml' %}